Future-Web-Programming/Full-Stack-Web-Development/javaScript/03-data-types-and-structures/README.md

 ---

-## 🧩 Mini Project Idea: User Profile Card
+## 🧩 Let's create a User Profile Card

 Create a profile using all data types: